Websoft9/websoft9/docker/w9gitea/README.md

 - Disable user register
 - Disable Gravatar
 - Add a webhook at this container when creating repository for the first time
+- Create webhook at Gitea container
-- Use default URL localhost
+- Use default URL localhost for Host/Root_URL settings